Sparse-Input Neural Network using Group Concave Regularization: Real Data Example

 \subsection{Survival Analysis on CALGB-90401 dataset}

-We utilize the data from the CALGB-90401 study, a double-blinded phase III clinical trial that compares docetaxel and prednisone with or without bevacizumab in men with metastatic castration-resistant prostate cancer (mCRPC) to illustrate the performance of our proposed method.
-The CALGB-90401 data consists of 498,801 single-nucleotide polymorphisms (SNPs) that are processed from blood samples from patients.
+We utilize the data from the CALGB-90401 study, a double-blinded phase III clinical trial that compares docetaxel and prednisone with or without bevacizumab in men with metastatic castration-resistant prostate cancer (mCRPC) to illustrate the performance of our proposed method \cite{kelly2012randomized}.
+The CALGB-90401 GWAS data consists of 498,801 single-nucleotide polymorphisms (SNPs) that are processed from blood samples from patients.
 We assume a dominant model for SNPs and thus each of the SNPs is considered as a binary variable.
-Since most SNPs are irrelevant for predicting patient survival, we only consider 181 SNPs that are associated with DNA damage-repair genes, and 444 prioritized SNPs based on an updated literature search \citep{mateo2015dna,wyatt2016genomic,beltran2011molecular,mosquera2013concurrent,robinson2015integrative,abida2019genomic,de2017comprehensive}.
+Since our interest is studying the DNA damage repair genes, we only consider 625 SNPs based on an updated literature search \citep{mateo2015dna,wyatt2016genomic,mosquera2013concurrent,robinson2015integrative,abida2019genomic,de2017comprehensive,sumiyoshi2024molecular}.
 We also include the eight clinical variables that have been identified as prognostic markers of overall survival in patients with mCRPC \citep{halabi2014updated}: opioid analgesic use (PAIN), ECOG performance status, albumin (ALB), disease site (defined as lymph node only, bone metastases with no visceral involvement, or any visceral metastases), LDH greater than the upper limit of normal (LDH.High), hemoglobin (HGB), PSA, and alkaline phosphatase (ALKPHOS).
-The final dataset has $d = 635$ variables with a number of patients $n = 631$ and censoring rate $C = 6.8\%$.
+The final dataset contains $d = 635$ variables, $n = 631$ patients and a censoring rate $C = 6.8\%$.